Chinese Glasses Made 2,000 Years Ago

 All Things Chinese:

 It’s made of solid gold but mixed with a small percentage of other metal alloy I believe.
-Otherwise the seal would be too soft like a pile of shit and won’t be suitable for using as a seal.
+Otherwise the seal would be too soft like a pile of shit and won’t be suitable for use as a seal.

 There is no object with 100% gold content existed so far, not on the Earth.
 The purest gold